 - In relation to testing very elderly or infirm relatives, if you test them at AncestryDNA and then transfer their autosomal raw data to FTDNA, consider that you will still need a new sample from them if you later decide you want to upgrade and test their mtDNA and/or Y-DNA.
 Their original sample is with AncestryDNA who does not test mtDNA and Y-DNA (only FTDNA does those tests), so do not leave it until it's too late to get that priceless sample to FTDNA for those additional important tests.
 If you test with AncestryDNA, lookout for FTDNA's regular sales on Y-DNA and mtDNA tests.

-- If you are in Australia or New Zealand and are just venturing into genetic genealogy for the first time and don't really know what to do or where to start, or you are simply curious about what your DNA might reveal, purchase yourself a Family Finder kit from FTDNA, read more blogs and beginners' links, consider joining the Using DNA for Genealogy - Australia & NZ Facebook Group to observe or ask questions, join some of the projects listed above, and gradually learn more about Y-DNA and mtDNA before considering adding those additional tests to your account further down the track.
+- If you are in Australia or New Zealand and are just venturing into genetic genealogy for the first time and don't really know what to do or where to start, or you are simply curious about what your DNA might reveal, simply start with either Family Finder or AncestryDNA, read more blogs and beginners' links, consider joining the Using DNA for Genealogy - Australia & NZ Facebook Group to observe or ask questions, join some of the projects listed above, and gradually learn more about Y-DNA and mtDNA before considering adding those additional tests to your account further down the track.